 - Every year, January 1st through March 31st is the general enrollment period.
 Coverage would then start that July 1st.

 - Once 65 years old and enrolled in Medicare Part B, you have six months to purchase a Medigap policy.

-- Annual Election Period: October 15 – December 7 can switch to Medicare Advantage or different Prescription drug coverage plan.
+- Annual Election Period (Open Enrollment for Medicare): October 15 – December 7 can switch to Medicare Advantage or different Prescription drug coverage plan.